actiontech/dtle/docs/API.md

 <a name="overview"></a>
 ## Overview
 You can communicate with Udup using a RESTful JSON API over HTTP.
-Dkron nodes usually listen on port `8080` for API requests.
+Udup nodes usually listen on port `8080` for API requests.
 All examples in this section assume that you've found a running leader at `localhost:8080`.

 Udup implements a RESTful JSON API over HTTP to communicate with software clients.
 Udup listens in port `8080` by default.
 All examples in this section assume that you're using the default port.